 - Ancient method.

-- Cannot control the shrink and shape as fusible interlining.
+- Cannot control shrinkage or shape as fusible interlining.

-- Strength depends on types of fabric, number of ply, characteristic of attachment, etc.
+- Strength depends on the type of fabric, number of ply, characteristic of attachment, etc.

 - The initial cost is low.